Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Future directions and open challenges

 \subsubsection{Pervasive AI-as-a-service}

 While the 5G main goal is to provide high speed mobile services, the 6G pledges to establish next-generation softwarization and improve the network configurability in order to support pervasive AI services deployed on ubiquitous devices.
 However, the research on 6G is still in its infancy, and only the first steps are taken to conceptualize its design, study its implementation, and plan for use cases.
 Toward this end, academia and industry communities should pass from theoretical studies of AI distribution to real-world deployment and standardization, aiming at instating the concept of Pervasive AI-as-a-service (PAIaas).
 PAIaas allows the service operators and AI developers to be more domain-specific and focus on enhancing users’ quality of experience, instead of worrying about tasks distribution.
 Moreover, it permits to systemize the mass-production and unify the interfaces to access the joint software that gathers all participants and applications.
+Some recent works, including \cite{10.1145/3426745.3431337} and \cite{s20205796}, started to design distributed AI services.
+However, authors did not present an end-to-end architecture enclosing the whole process, neither they have envisaged an automated trusted management of the service provisioning.